 The flow reactor (Fig. 1) consists of a flexible stainless-steel double tube heat exchanger (L= 6 m; OD = 3/8”) wherein a PFA tubing (OD = 6 mm, ID = 4 mm) was inserted (inner tube) to limit fouling and clogging.
 A progressing cavity pump was used to feed the zeolite precursor solution into the PFA tube.
 A dosing pump allowed the injection of water for cooling and diluting the reaction mixture at the outlet of the reactor.
 The outer tube of the exchanger (thermoregulation tube) was connected to a circulation thermostat.
 The pressure in the reactor tube was controlled by an electropneumatic back-pressure regulator.
 Different temperature and pressure sensors were installed to continuously monitor temperature and pressure of the process, as indicated in Fig. 1.

 The zeolite LTA precursor solution is the mixture of aluminate and silicate solutions prepared in caustic solution.
-For this purpose, caustic solution was prepared by adding 26.4 g of sodium hydroxide in 650 mL deionized water.
+For this purpose, caustic solution was prepared by adding 26.4 g of sodium hydroxide (Acros Organics, 98%) in 650 mL deionized water.
 Then the caustic solution was transferred to two polypropylene bottles (equal volume).
-Then aluminate and the silicate solutions were prepared by adding sodium aluminate (54.04 g) and sodium silicate (65.86 g) to each half of the caustic solution at room temperature, respectively.
+Then aluminate and the silicate solutions were prepared by adding 54.04 g of sodium aluminate (Sigma-Aldrich, technical grade, anhydrous)) and 65.86 g of sodium metasilicate (Sigma-Aldrich, 49.5-52.5% Na2O)) to each half of the caustic solution at room temperature, respectively.
 Afterwards, the silicate and the aluminate solution were mixed together and stirred at 900 rpm for 1 hour.
 The prepared mixture (continuously stirred at 400 rpm), referred as the zeolite precursor solution, was pumped (8-12 mLmin-1) at ambient temperature into the inner tube of the reactor and heated by flowing thermal fluid (130°C, 20 Lmin-1) into the outer tube in counter current.
 Water was injected at the reactor exit to rapidly cool the reaction mixture.

 Samples were periodically taken for each 10 minutes for analysis.
 The samples were washed with deionized water and centrifuged (4000 rpm, 5 min) (5 times) and finally dried (70°C, overnight) before analysis.